-When I was a consultant, I saw many different approaches and strategies for deriving a mobile marketing budget that all generally fell into three distinct categories, the borders of which were largely delineated by company politics.
+As a consultant, I saw numerous approaches and strategies for deriving a marketing budget.
+These approaches generally fell into three distinct categories, the borders of which were largely delineated by company politics.

 The LTV > CPI (or unit profitability) category sees marketing teams being given carte blanche to spend on user acquisition so long as they believe that spend is profitable on an LTV basis, usually bound by a fairly strict definition of LTV eg. 90-day LTV excluding viral / organic installs as calculated by a proprietary analytics system.
 These teams aren’t specifically constrained by a budget but rather by their ability to spend money profitably — within reason.
 The companies that employ this strategy often either 1) have been spending a fairly consistent amount of money on a more mature app and aren’t expecting wild fluctuations in their spend given a fixed set of campaign bids or 2) are operating with a substantial balance sheet and have no fear of jeopardizing their company’s cash position or ability to finance operations through expanded marketing spend in the short term.

 The ratio reinvestment category has a company setting aside some fixed percentage of revenues to reinvest into marketing on a month-to-month schedule.
 With this approach, marketing spend scales on an absolute scale as revenue grows, leaving a fixed marketing profit margin on a rolling basis — that is, the marketing spend that acquires new users this month is set below the amount of revenue generated by existing users last month.
 Companies tend to take this approach in the early stage of growing an app when they are thin on cash and can’t wait for LTV recoup cycles to take money off of the table to cover operating expenditures.